Estimating the persistent homology of $\mathbb{R}^n$-valued functions using function-geometric multifiltrations: Experiments

 We empirically validate our theoretical results by examining the estimators \(H_1(\CC^{\delta}(\ff_i|_{X_k}))\) with $i\in\{1,2,3\}$ built from the three associated point clouds.
 We first focus on the convergence rate of the estimators as the sample size $k$ increases, with respect to the choice of scale parameter~$\delta_k$.
-Since the sampling measure is known---namely the uniform measure on $[0,1]^2$, which is $(a,b)$-standard with parameters $a=\frac \pi 4$ and $b=2$---we can derive an asymptotic theoretical rate $\delta_k = 4 \left( \frac {8 \log(k)}{\pi k}\right)^{\frac 1 2}$ from \cref{eq:delta_k}.
+From \cref{thm:stat_results_overview}, since the sampling measure is known---namely the uniform measure on $[0,1]^2$, which is $(a,b)$-standard with parameters $a=\frac \pi 4$ and $b=2$---we can derive an asymptotic theoretical rate $\delta_k = 4 \left( \frac {8 \log(k)}{\pi k}\right)^{\frac 1 2}$.
 However, as shown in \cref{fig:immuno_error:all_delta}, this choice of $\delta_k$ is very conservative, and consequently the estimators $H_1(\CC^{\delta_k}(\ff_i|_{X_k}))$ do not perform better than the zero module.
-This is explained by the fact that the definition of $\delta_k$ in~\cref{eq:delta_k} is designed for worst-case sampling measures and asymptotic regimes.
+This is explained by the fact that $\delta_k$ is designed for worst-case sampling measures and asymptotic regimes.
 As shown in~\cref{fig:immuno_error:all_delta}, the estimators $H_1(\CC^{\delta_k}(\ff_i|_{X_k}))$ achieve good performance only when $\delta_k$ is smaller than $0.02$, which would require sample sizes $k$ larger than $10^6$.

-To overcome this limitation, we propose two heuristics to improve the choice of the rate $\delta_k$ in non-asymptotic regimes, taking into account the distribution of the sample $X_k$.
-First, a natural idea is to consider the dimension-free rate $\hat\delta_k$ given in \cref{eq:stats:hatdeltak}.
-We pick $\beta=1$ throughout the whole section.
-In \cref{fig:immuno_error:all_delta}, we observe that the data-aware rate $\hat\delta_k$ is far less conservative, and already exhibits its asymptotic behavior when $k$ is larger than $50~000$, achieving good performance.
-In this example though, the rate $\hat \delta_k$ exhibits some limitations, namely: \begin{itemize} \item the behavior of the corresponding estimators on small sample sizes ($k\le 10^4$); \item the dependence of $\hat \delta_k$ on parameter $\beta$, which needs to be tuned; \item the knowledge of the ambient dimension and the probability from which the points are sampled are not leveraged. \end{itemize}
+Another option is to consider the estimated rate $\hat\delta_k$ mentioned in \cref{thm:stat_results_overview} and defined in \cref{eq:stats:hatdeltak} (\cref{sec:ab_unknown}).
+We pick $\beta=1$ as a default choice of parameter in the definition of $\hat\delta_k$.
+In \cref{fig:immuno_error:all_delta}, we observe that this rate is far less conservative than~$\delta_k$ and already exhibits its asymptotic behavior when $k$ is larger than $50~000$, achieving good performance.
+In this example though, the rate $\hat \delta_k$ has some limitations: \begin{itemize} \item the bad behavior of the corresponding estimators on small sample sizes ($k\le 10^4$); \item the dependence of $\hat \delta_k$ on a parameter $\beta$, which needs to be tuned; \item the fact that the knowledge of the ambient dimension and the probability measure from which the points are sampled are not leveraged. \end{itemize}